 Hassan II Mosque

-Interior access to one of the world's largest mosques — its minaret soars 210 metres above the Atlantic in a breathtaking display of Moroccan craftsmanship.
+Interior access to one of the world's largest mosques — its minaret soars 210 metres above the Atlantic.

 The journey